Viewfrom django.views.generic import View

 'options', 'trace']

-, you need to add it to that list in your View subclass
+If you want to support something like HTTP PATCH, you need to add it to that list in your View subclass

-Views will look for a class method named for the HTTP method: get()
+Views will look for a class method named for the HTTP method: get() is called for GET, etc.

-in your methods: this allows others to mix your View with othersclass EventsPageMixin(object):
+super() in your methods: this allows others to mix your View with othersclass EventsPageMixin(object):

 """View mixin to include the Event in template context."""